Oregon congressional leaders announce new investigations into use of federal police in Portland

-PORTLAND, OR (KPTV) - Oregon congressional leaders on Thursday announced new investigations into the use of federal police in Portland.
+PORTLAND, OR (KPTV) - The political fight over Portland is heating up once again as Oregon congressional leaders on Thursday announced the launching of new investigations into the use of federal police downtown.

-The Oregon delegation says it sent a letter on Wednesday to formally request the investigations, saying they want answers following "unrequested presence and violent actions of recently deployed federal forces in Portland."
+Democratic senators Ron Wyden and Jeff Merkley teamed up with democratic representatives Earl Blumenauer and Suzanne Bonamici to send a letter to the U.S. Department of Justice and U.S. Department of Homeland Security Offices of Inspector General.

-Democratic senators Jeff Merkely and Ron Wyden and Democratic representatives Earl Blumenauer and Suzanne Bonamici made the requests to the U.S. Department of Homeland Security Offices of Inspector General.
+The Offices of Inspector General are tasked with providing independent oversight of federal agencies.

-Lawmakers say they are concerned about reports of federal officers grabbing protesters from the street and hauling them away in unmarked minivans without probable cause.
-They say they are also concerned about the nightly use of tear gas and munitions against "peaceful protesters".
+In the letter sent Wednesday, the Oregon Delegation claimed they want answers to quote, “unrequested presence and violent actions of recently deployed federal forces in Portland.”

-The delegation also mentioned the protester who was shot in the head with less lethal weapons and ended up badly hurt in the hospital.
+The congressional lawmakers say they are concerned about the treatment of protesters at the hands of federal police, specifically citing reports of officers grabbing protesters from the street and hauling them away in unmarked minivans without probable cause, as well as the nightly use of tear gas and munitions against “peaceful protesters.”

-"Unidentified forces in military fatigues using tear gas and weapons against peaceful protesters are scenes from an authoritarian crackdown," Merkley said.
-"We have demanded not only that these acts end, but also that DOJ and DHS remove their forces immediately from Oregon.
-In the meantime, full investigators by the inspectors general of these departments will help provide critical information and public."
+Rep. Bonamici said in part, “The militarized federal forces Trump sent to Portland have ignited fear and violence in our community.
+The unidentified officers and their tear gas, abductions, batons, and bullets are endangering Oregonians ...
+I am encouraged that the inspectors general at DHS and DOJ have heeded our call for investigations, and we will continue to demand answers.”

 The Department of Justice says there are 114 federal officers deployed in Portland.
 It says 28 of them have been hurt in the nightly protests.
 Officers have broken bones, reported hearing and eye damage, a dislocated shoulder, sprains, and contusions.